j-keck/zfs-snap-diff/README.md

 ### Select a file

-When a file is selected, `zsd-snap-diff` search all snapshots where the selected file was modified (currently it compares only mod-time and file-size).
+When a file is selected, `zsd-snap-diff` search all snapshots where the selected file was modified (default: size+modTime, optional: size or md5).

 ![File selected](doc/zsd-file-selected.png)